EdwardShanahan07/fitness-meals/README.md

 - As a User, I can view a list of shared recipes so that I can get inspiration from other user's recipes
 - As a User, I can view the recipe so that I can see the recipe's full details
 - As a User, I can comment on members' recipes so that I ask questions about the recipe
-- As a User I can like or unlike recipes so that I can support the other users
+- As a User, I can like or unlike recipes so that I can support the other users
 - As a User, I can see my profile page so that I can see my recipes

 ## Design